 Set the sampling rate as in the chamber characterization.

-Connect the REF TX and the RX antenna with a calibrated Network analyser (NA)
+Connect the REF TX ant and the RX antenna with a calibrated Network analyser (NA)

 Measure the scattering parameters over a complete stirring cycle for each frequency of interest and for each position and orientation.